TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-dashboard/advanced-configurations/templates/template-designer.md

 {{< img src="/img/dashboard/api-assets/api-templates/created-api.png" alt="The API with template applied" >}}

 ### Using a template when importing an OpenAPI description or API definition
-From the **Import API** screen, if you select the OpenAPI **type** then you can create an API from an OpenAPI description or Tyk OAS API definition that you paste into the API Designer, or that is retrieved from a file that is either uploaded to Tyk Dashboard or accessed from a URL.
+From the **Import API** screen, if you select the OpenAPI **type** then you can create an API from an OpenAPI description or Tyk OAS API definition; choose the appropriate method to provide this to the Dashboard:
+- paste the JSON into the text editor
+- provide a plain text file containing the JSON
+- provide a URL to the JSON
 {{< img src="/img/dashboard/api-assets/api-templates/import-select-source.png" alt="Options when importing an OpenAPI description" >}}

 After pasting the JSON or locating the file, you can select the template you want to use from the **API Template** section: